 Now suppose $G$ is a connected bipartite graph on the torus.
 Assume that every face of $G$ is a subset of a contractible patch of the torus.
 Since the surface is orientable, we may define twisting up and twisting down as before.
 It is no longer the case that all $d$-factors of $G$ are obtainable from one another by twisting moves.
-To see why, recall that in the proof of Theorem 2, we showed that the orientation $R$ derived from a $d$-factor $M$ has fixed circulation around each elementary cycle $C$.
+To see why, recall that in the proof of Theorem \ref{thm2}, we showed that the orientation $R$ derived from a $d$-factor $M$ has fixed circulation around each elementary cycle $C$.
 From this we concluded that the circulation around {\it every} cycle $C$ was determined.
 However, that conclusion follows only if every cycle bounds.
 This holds in the plane or on the sphere, but not on the torus.
 To specify the circulation around every cycle on the torus, we must specify two additional parameters, corresponding to the circulation around non-bounding cycles that generate the homology of the torus.
 We say that these two additional parameters $s$ and $t$ constitute the {\bf cohomology} of the $d$-factor, and we represent it in the plane by the point $(s,t)$.
 (This representation has some geometrical dependence on one's choice of two grid-paths that generate the homology of the torus, but the properties of cohomology that we will illuminate via the two-dimensional picture are easily shown to be independent of these choices.)